umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 ---

-#### 1) Select the Ethereum asset which you'd like to transfer to or from Umee and select "Transfer"
+#### 1) Select the Ethereum asset which you'd like to transfer to or from UX and select "Transfer"

 #### 2) Select the appropriate chains you'd like to transfer assets to/from.